Ahmed336-cell/slash_task/README.md

 Product Catalog: Explore a diverse range of products conveniently categorized for easy navigation.

-Cart page : when add a product in cart page you found all products that added and total price is appear
+Cart page: when adding a product to the cart page you find all products that were added and the total price appears

-Favourite Page : you can add favourite product in favourite page due to favourtie icon
+Favorite Page: you can add your favorite product in your favorite page due to the favorite icon

 Animations: Enjoy smooth and elegant animations throughout the app, enhancing the user experience.